Fire Damage Specialists CA Contractor #1117491 OSHA-10 Certified

 Grading & Build-Ready Prep

 Engineered fill, compaction in lifts, finish grading for proper drainage.
-Your lot is left build-ready for new construction — no additional site work needed before your builder breaks ground.
+Your lot is left build-ready for new construction.
+No additional site work needed before your builder breaks ground.

 We Work With